 - What symptoms, if any, occur between headaches

-- If your school or work performance has been affected by the headaches
+- If your school or work performance has been affected

 It is also important to tell your doctor how you feel when you get a headache and what happens when you get a headache, such as: